-It has been a turbulent start to the 2018-19 campaign, with the club not coping too well since Zinedine Zidane and indeed a certain Cristiano Ronaldo left the club.
-The experiment of Julen Lopetegui did not work, but Santiago Solari appears to have steadiest the ship since coming through the door.
+It has been a turbulent start to the 2018-19 campaign, with the club not coping too well since Zinedine Zidane and indeed Cristiano Ronaldo left the club.
+The experiment of Julen Lopetegui did not work, but Santiago Solari appears to have steadied the ship since coming through the door.

 Since then, Los Blancos have beaten Roma, Valencia and Melilla.
 The 2-0 victory over Valencia last weekend made it three successes from their last four league fixtures, and they currently sit fifth in the table on 23 points.

-As mentioned, Real Madrid are five points off the leaders Barcelona, but just one point off fourth-placed Alaves.
+As mentioned, Real are five points off the leaders Barcelona but just one point off fourth-placed Alaves.
 Solari's side will travel to Huesca this weekend and then host Rayo Vallecano in their final league game before heading to the United Arab Emirates for the 2018 Club World Cup.